Skip to main content

 How many Slack channels should I create?

 Start small.
 One or two channels are enough for most teams.
-A #signals-hot channel for high-priority signals and a #signals-all channel for everything else gives you a good starting point.
-You can refine the structure as you learn which signals your team actually acts on.
-Creating too many channels upfront leads to notification fatigue and channels that nobody reads.
+A #signals-hot channel for high-priority signals and a #signals-all channel for everything else is a reasonable starting point.
+You can tighten the structure once you see which signals your team actually acts on.
+Too many channels upfront leads to notification fatigue and channels nobody reads.

 Can I filter which signals go to Slack?

 Yes.
 Your middleware controls what gets forwarded.
 You can filter by signal type, confidence level, company attributes, or any other field in the Rodz webhook payload.
-For example, you might only forward funding rounds above 5 million EUR or key hires at companies already in your CRM.
-The filtering logic lives in your forwardToSlack function (or in the routing function if you prefer to separate concerns).
+You might only forward funding rounds above 5 million EUR, or key hires at companies already in your CRM.
+The filtering logic lives in your forwardToSlack function, or in the routing function if you prefer to keep concerns separate.

 What happens if Slack is down?

-Your middleware should handle Slack outages gracefully.
+Your middleware should handle Slack outages without losing data.
 If the Slack API returns a 5xx error, queue the message and retry with exponential backoff.
-Store failed messages in a dead-letter queue (a database table or a file) so you can replay them when Slack recovers.
-The critical thing is that your middleware still returns 200 to Rodz, so the Rodz webhook system does not trigger unnecessary retries on its side.
+Store failed messages in a dead-letter queue (a database table or a flat file) so you can replay them when Slack recovers.
+The critical thing is that your middleware still returns 200 to Rodz, so the Rodz webhook system doesn’t trigger unnecessary retries on its side.

 How do I avoid notification fatigue?

-Three techniques work well together.
-First, filter aggressively.
-Only forward signals that require action.
-Second, use threading.
-Post follow-up signals for the same company as thread replies instead of new messages.
-This keeps the channel clean while preserving context.
-Third, set up Slack notification preferences per channel.
-Encourage your team to mute low-priority channels and only enable notifications for the hot signals channel.
+Filter aggressively.
+Only forward signals that actually require action.
+For follow-up signals on the same company, post them as thread replies instead of new messages.
+That keeps the channel readable while preserving context.
+Then encourage your team to configure Slack notification preferences per channel so only #signals-hot pings them on mobile.

 Can I add interactive buttons that trigger actions?

-Slack’s Incoming Webhooks support static buttons with URLs (as shown in the examples above), but they do not support interactive buttons that trigger server-side actions.
-If you need interactive features, like a “Claim this lead” button that updates your CRM, you will need to build a full Slack App with an Events API endpoint instead of using Incoming Webhooks.
-The middleware architecture stays the same; you just replace the Incoming Webhook with Slack’s chat.postMessage API and add an interaction handler.
+Slack’s Incoming Webhooks support static buttons with URLs (as shown in the examples above), but they don’t support interactive buttons that trigger server-side actions.
+If you need something like a “Claim this lead” button that updates your CRM, you’ll need to build a full Slack App with an Events API endpoint instead of using Incoming Webhooks.
+The middleware architecture stays the same.
+You just replace the Incoming Webhook with Slack’s chat.postMessage API and add an interaction handler.

 Is this approach secure?